 What if a students doesn’t have six activities to list?
 That’s fine.
 We know dynamic students may have limited opportunities or may choose to put an enormous amount of effort into a single activity or two.
 No matter how many activities a student can list, they should be proud of what they as individuals accomplish inside and outside the classroom.
 Remember that part-time work and caring for your family and household are activities, too.

-What if a student is an individuals who is able to juggle it all and has 10 activities to share?
+What if a student is able to juggle it all and has 10 activities to share?
 Fill in all of the activities spaces.
 We will read them, as we read every part of each application submitted to Lafayette College.

 Supplement Essay Question